hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 It's getting chilly, come, take a seat by the fire Roland, it's about time we talked.
 We are going to have a clear starry night, it seems, how appropriate.

-Roland draws his weapons and sits.
+Roland sits.
 First comes smiles, then lies.
-Last comes gunfire — says to himself.
+Last comes gunfire — says to himself, as if preparing for the palaver to come.

-The Crimson Kings looks at the guns and then back to Roland.

 Anyways.
 Since I've thought about this moment for a long time, I decided it would be best to choose my words very carefully, you deserve it.